giellalt/lang-gle/gle.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/tobar.lexc](http://github.com/giellalt/lang-gle/blob/main/../src/fst/stems/tobar.lexc)</small>
+PARTICLES
+Preverbal
+Unique Membership classes

+tense distiction is unnecessary

+relative if can be translated as "who/which/whose" (or "that")

+not relative if can't be translated as "who/which/whose" ??? i.e. complementiser "that" ...

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/tobar.lexc](http://github.com/giellalt/lang-gle/blob/main/../src/fst/stems/tobar.lexc)</small>NUMERALS
+<small>This (part of) documentation was generated from [../src/fst/stems/particles.lexc](http://github.com/giellalt/lang-gle/blob/main/../src/fst/stems/particles.lexc)</small>Common Functional Words
-Cardinal numbers are described seperately here rather than with other Adjectives
-For Personal Numerals (duine, beirt, triúr) SEE NOUNS